jabirk-spektra/mslearn-fabric/Instructions/Labs/gl-create-workspace-01.md

  + Signed up for Microsoft Fabric Trial
  + Created a workspace

 ### You have successfully completed the lab.
-Click on Next >> to procced with next Exercise.
+Click on Next >> to proceed with the next Exercise.